Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% endtab %}

 {% tab title="iOS" %}
-### getExperienceCloudId
+### getExperienceCloudId<a id="getExperienceCloudId-ios"></a>

-Retrieves the Adobe Experience Cloud Visitor ID from the Adobe Experience Cloud ID Service.

-The Experience Cloud ID is generated at initial launch and is stored and used from that point.
+This `getExperienceCloudId` API retrieves the Experience Cloud ID that was generated at initial launch  and stored in the Experience Cloud ID Service.

 This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.
+The values are returned via the [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#adobecallback).

 #### **Syntax**

 ```objectivec
 + (void) getExperienceCloudId: (nonnull void (^) (NSString* __nullable experienceCloudId)) callback;
 ```

+o  *callback* method  will be invoked once Experience Cloud ID is available

 #### **Examples**